ronancummins/sequence-labeler/README.md

 Data format
 -------------------------

 The training and test data is slighly modified such that a score is assigned to an id of the sequence.
+There are some example files in the data/ folder which shows the correct format.

 For multitask automatic essay scoring and error detection, this would be something like: